qidi-community/Plus4-Wiki/content/chamber-heater-investigation/README.md

 maximum_deviation: 70
 ```

-...and that's it.
+...and that's it!

-Be sure to check out [this detailed discussion for tips](../tuning-for-40-percent-heater-power/README.md) on how to warm up the chamber as fast as possible when starting a print.
+Be sure to also check out [these config change tips](../tuning-for-40-percent-heater-power/README.md) on how to warm up the chamber as fast as possible when starting a print.